githubixx/ansible-role-cilium-kubernetes/README.md

 ## Usage

 The first thing to do is to check `templates/cilium_values_default.yml.j2`.
-This file contains the values/settings for the Cilium Helm chart that are different to the default ones which are located [here](https://github.com/cilium/cilium/blob/master/install/kubernetes/cilium/values.yaml).
+This file contains the values/settings for the Cilium Helm chart that are different to the default ones which are located at [cilium/values.yaml](https://github.com/cilium/cilium/blob/master/install/kubernetes/cilium/values.yaml).
 The default values of this Ansible role are using a TLS enabled `etcd` cluster.
 If you have a self hosted/bare metal Kubernetes cluster chances are high that there is already running an `etcd` cluster for the Kubernetes API server which is the case for me.
 I'm using my Ansible [etcd role](https://github.com/githubixx/ansible-role-etcd) to install such an `etcd` cluster and my [Kubernetes Certificate Authority role](https://github.com/githubixx/ansible-role-kubernetes-ca) to generate the certificates.
 So if you used my roles you can use this Cilium role basically as is.

 The `templates/cilium_values_default.yml.j2` template also contains some `if` clauses to use an `etcd` cluster that is not TLS enabled.
 See `defaults/main.yml` to check which values can be changed.
 You can also introduce your own variables.
 To use your own values just create a file called `values.yml.j2` or `values.yaml.j2` and put it into the directory specified in `cilium_chart_values_directory`.
 Then this role will use that file to render the Helm values.